The best iPhone accessories to give this holiday

 Sony WH-1000XM4 ($278, originally $349.99; amazon.com)

-These Sony headphones are our top pick for best over ear and ANC headphones.
-The noise cancellation is best in class and you won’t have to worry about charging with 30 hours of battery life.
+These Sony headphones are our top pick for best over-ear and ANC headphones.
+The noise cancellation is best in class, and with 30 hours of battery life, you won’t have to worry about charging.

 PhoneSoap Wireless ($99.95; phonesoap.com)